simon-brooke/post-scarcity/docs/Core-functions.md

 # (lambda args forms...)

 Public.
 Takes an arbitrary number of arguments.
 Considers the first argument ('args') as a set of formal parameters, and returns a function composed of the forms with those parameters bound.
-Where I say 'returns a function', this is in initial prototyping probably an interpreted function (i.e. a code tree implemented as an S-expression), but in a usable version will mean a VECP (see [[cons space#VECP]]) pointing to an EXEC (see [[vector space#EXEC]]) vector.
+Where I say 'returns a function', this is in initial prototyping probably an interpreted function (i.e. a code tree implemented as an S-expression), but in a usable version will mean a VECP (see [cons space](Cons-space.html#VECP)) pointing to an EXEC (see [vector space#EXEC](Vector-space.html#EXEC)) vector.

 # (nil? arg)